 Speed: While it is important to consider the speed of a drive, it doesn’t really matter to people who just need a storage device.
 Thunderbolt storage drives are fast when it comes to transferring data.
 As a matter of fact, they are faster than USB 3.0 in most cases especially when they are paired with SSDs.
 In some cases, however, the USB 3.0 often surpasses the Thunderbolt drive in terms of transfer speeds.
 It is also pertinent to note the RPM of drives.
 Drives that spin at 7200rpm are better than those that spin at 5400rpm.

-Encryption and supported platforms: Some Thunderbolt drives provide the end user with the option of encrypting their data using 256-bit AES encryption.
+Does Thunderbolt hard drive needs encryption: Some Thunderbolt drives provide the end user with the option of encrypting their data using 256-bit AES encryption.
 However, if safeguarding your data from prying eyes isn’t a priority, then you might as well overlook the fact that a drive has no encryption feature.
 More so, Thunderbolt hard drives are mostly meant for Macs although it can be used on a Windows PC if only it has a USB 3.0 port and is formatted in NTFS or exFAT.
-D